Dealer

 • Ceramic vases with fresh flowers

-• Porcelain service in pastel colours
+• Porcelain dinnerware in pastel colors

-• Baskets, wooden bowls or enamelled vessels
+• Baskets, wooden bowls, or enameled containers

-• Handcrafted wooden kitchen utensils
+• handcrafted wooden kitchen utensils

-• Delicate curtains or crocheted table runners
+• delicate curtains or crocheted table runners

 NewsletterDon’t miss out on any news